-Preliminary analysis of freshmen performance in credit-bearing writing and math classes demonstrates no corresponding decline in these course pass rates.
+Analysis of freshman performance in credit-bearing writing and math classes demonstrates no corresponding decline in these course pass rates.
 However, students' rate of progress through developmental coursework remains a major challenge for the College, and one that we are diligently attempting to address.